NeurIPS 2023 Competition

 (a) Fine-tune

-Ours forget logits
+Ours 1st algo forget logits

 Fine-tune retain logits